dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 The available rendering options have been expanded to include horizontal and vertical radio buttons, checkboxes and toggles.
 The allowed options depend on the value type.

 - Yes Only: can be rendered as radio button or checkbox.
-From 2.6 the label 'Yes' is not displayed next to the checkbox or radio button.
+From 2.6 the label 'Yes' next to the checkbox or radio button has been removed.

 - Yes/No: can be rendered as horizontal/vertical radio buttons or horizontal/vertical checkboxes or toggle.